 The second problem is easier to address.
 Some health insurance policies will actually cover the cost of the rehab program.
-If the addict has one of these types of program they are going to have to read very carefully.
+If the addict has one of these types of a program they are going to have to read very carefully.
 There are usually restrictions and qualifications attached to the policy.

 If the addict does not have the correct health insurance, they should be able to get some help from the federal government.
-There are several residential programs in Arizona that will allow the use of Medicaid to offset the cost of the residential programs.
+There are several residential drug treatment programs in Arizona that will allow the use of Medicaid to offset the cost of residential programs.
 These usually are not the most luxurious of programs, but the counseling is good and that is the only thing that matters.

 There are some things, such as eating bananas and drinking water that can ease some of the physical symptoms of detoxification.
 The addict should discuss the process with the counselor who will be overseeing the event.
 They will have some really good advice and also be able to answer all the addicts' questions.
 The better and more optimistic the addict's attitude is as they enter the Arizona rehab program, the more able they will be to adjust to the changes in their lives.